unknown321/wampy/MAKING_OF.md

 it works.
 Bad user experience, hoping to fix it one day.

 OK, done with rotation.
 Let's move on to touch events.
-These are produced by touchscreen driver and are compatible with linux input api.
+These are produced by touchscreen driver and are compatible with Linux input api.
 Some edits to window library (GLFW) and it works just like it should.
 Same with button input.

 #### Drawing images